 Across Key Stage 2, teachers carefully plan writing tasks around their topic to ensure that writing has a clear purpose.

-We recently adopted use the mastery scheme ‘Maths – No Problem’ for children in years 1 through to 5.
-This scheme will be fully applied the school from September 2020 in all year groups.
+We recently adopted use the mastery scheme ‘Power Maths’ for children in Reception through to 6.
+This scheme will be used fully throughout the school from September 2020 in all year groups.
 We believe that this approach develops a culture of deep understanding, confidence and competence in maths – a culture that produces strong, secure mastery learning and real progress.

 Creative Curriculum - Pathways (History, Geograohy, Art & Design & Design Technology)